-Other educational efforts focused on the training of counsellors to work in non-government organizations, clinics, and hospitals around the island and provide seminars to high schools and universities supported by videos in Bahasa Indonesia that was broadcast on regional television.
+Other educational efforts focused on the training of counsellors to work in non-government organizations, clinics, and hospitals around the island and provide seminars to high schools and universities supported by videos in Bahasa Indonesia that have been broadcast on regional television.

-Direct support to the families of PLWA was provided via nutritional supplements and breast milk substitutes were provided to economically disadvantaged families to lessen the incidence of infection to infants.
-While families with older children with AIDS (or a parent with AIDS and unable to work) are provided with financial assistance to ensure that the children have access to schooling.
+Direct support to the families of PLWA was provided via nutritional supplements, and breast milk substitutes were provided to economically disadvantaged families to lessen the incidence of infection to infants.
+Families with older children with AIDS (or a parent with AIDS and unable to work) are provided with financial assistance to ensure that the children have access to schooling.

 Since 2007 RCBND’s ongoing financial support for Clinic Amerta has allowed the clinic to provide free, confidential testing and medical services to patients with HIV and other suspected diseases.
 The clinic depends and survives on donations.
 Rotary Club Bali Nusa Dua is currently one of Clinic Amerta’s largest financial supporters.